HTTPX vs AIOHTTP vs Requests: Which to Choose?

 Requests vs Other Libraries Rundown

-1. No async support Requests is intended for synchronous programming.
-While you can work around the issue, it’s often better to pick HTTPX or AIOHTTP for the job.
+- No async support.
+Requests is intended for synchronous programming only.
+While you can work around the issue, it's often better to pick HTTPX or aiohttp for the job.

-2. No HTTP/2 support Requests uses HTTP/1.1, which is a slower version of the protocol.
-When comparing Requests vs HTTPX or AIOHTTP, it’ll always be the slower library.
+- No HTTP/2 support.
+Requests uses HTTP/1.1, which is a slower version of the protocol.
+When comparing Requests vs HTTPX or AIOHTTP, it'll always be the slower library.

-3. Built upon “urllib3” Requests inherits all of the benefits and drawbacks of “urllib3” since it’s built upon it.
-There’s less room for improvement over time, even if the library does have massive community support.
+- Built upon urllib3.
+Requests inherits all of the benefits and drawbacks of urllib3 since it's built upon it.
+There's less room for improvement over time, even if the library does have massive community support.

 HTTPX Library

-HTTPX is a library that’s inspired by Requests, but attempts to fix all of the issues associated with it.
+HTTPX is a library inspired by Requests that attempts to fix all of the issues associated with it.
 As such, HTTPX provides both async compatibility and HTTP/2 support.

-These major improvements make HTTPX a popular library.
-Additionally, since it’s inspired by Requests, most of the methods and functions are identical.
+These are major improvements that make HTTPX popular among developers already familiar with Requests.
+Making the switch isn't that difficult since most of the methods and functions are identical.

 python -m pip install httpx

 Once you have the library installed, import it.
-Most of the methods are identical – every HTTP request is a method associated with the name of it.
+Most of the methods are identical – every request is a method associated with its name.

 import httpx